 Temporary employees should be considered for part-time work that requires internal control or supervision.
 A specific project or a busy time of year when you need an extra set of hands to help out with work that internal employees typically complete is a good fit for a temporary employee.
 Control is a key part in determining the proper classification of workers.
 If any sort of work or project requires tight oversight and supervision, businesses are typically better off hiring a temporary or full-time employee rather than engaging an independent contractor.

 An independent contractor operates as their own independent business—they can have their own business name, perform work for multiple clients, and dictate when, where, and how they work.
 Independent contractors typically submit invoices for work completed, provide their own tools and equipment, and are responsible for both the individual and employer side of taxes (FICA).
 They are not entitled to company legal benefits like W-2 employees.

-When to Engage an Independent Contractor
+When Should I Engage an Independent Contractor?

 When deciding whether or not to engage an independent contractor, consider if the work you need to be done is a project or an ongoing business need.
 If it is a project that has clearly defined success metrics that can be articulated into a deliverable, an independent contractor may best serve your needs.
 Independent workers are often more cost- and resource-efficient than hiring a temporary employee.
 They offer many benefits including immediate access to specialized expertise and staffing flexibility.